Adidas names brand chief to take up battle with Nike

-FRANKFURT Sportswear maker Adidas (ADSGn.DE) named Eric Liedtke as its global head of brands on Wednesday, bringing a younger manager to its executive board as it battles to regain ground lost to Nike (NKE.N) last year.
+FRANKFURT Jan 8 Sportswear maker Adidas named Eric Liedtke as its global head of brands on Wednesday, bringing a younger manager to its executive board as it battles to regain ground lost to Nike last year.

 The German group, which lost market share in North America and Europe to its bigger U.S. rival in 2013, said that 47-year-old Liedtke will replace Erich Stamminger, 56, on its five-member executive board on March 6.